EspressoLogicCafe/Examples/MigrationService/README.md

 macos/lacadmin api import  --file 'workspace/PROJECT_Demo_2000.json' --namecollision replace_existing

 ```
-Note: Linux will output 2 login commands.
+Note: Linux generates 2 login commands.
 This is caused by a defect in the lacadmin compiled version.
 ## Workspace
 The workpsace directory will contain all of your APIs from your source system when you execute the MasterExport-1 script.
 The workspace will be used by the MasterImport-2 script as input to the new version of your LAC server.

 ## Multiple TeamsSpaces
 If you have multiple TeamSpace accounts - you must edit both the export and import scripts and enter the correct
 [teamspaceUser] and [teampspacePassword].
-For the 5.0 target server, you will need to create the teamSpace and teamSpace user
+For the 5.0 target server, create the teamSpace and teamSpace user
 first before you run the import scripts.
 ```aidl
 #  === REMEMBER TO CHANGE THE [teamspaceUser] and [teamspacePassword] for each TeamSpace instance. =====